atulrnt/EuroPi/software/contrib/karma.md

 ### Divisions

-The "divisions" setting defines in how many trigger/gates there should in a triggered output.
+The "divisions" setting defines in how many trigger/gates the output should be divided.

 For instance, if an output is set to last for 1s and to have 4 divisions, the actual output will be 4 shorter output of 125ms each separated by 4 delays of 125ms.
 1s / 4 divisions, each division having an equally long high and low state.